 Performance gaps are filled up faster so that there are fewer lapses in achieving the goals and objectives of a team.
 The motivation to learn and the faith in learning is restored, almost automatically.

 Shorter attention spans require shorter exposure to information, and this is what turns microlearning into an instant knowledge booster.

-A great way to relate with the microlearning strategy is to compare it with an individual’s general internet-based learning habits.
+A great way to relate to the microlearning strategy is to compare it with an individual’s general internet-based learning habits.
 Outside the workplace, we often find ourselves pondering over a question and searching for relevant videos or articles on the Internet.
-We love to learn in brief snippets, and come back to go through the remaining content until we complete it.
+We love to learn in brief snippets and come back to go through the remaining content until we complete it.

 And that’s microlearning’s secret: it helps you create eLearning programs that are as compelling for the employee as they are for an individual outside the workplace.